-Cafeterias located in the James Union Building, Corlew Hall, CyberCafe@ Woodmore, and the Grill in the Keathley University Center are available for your convenience.
-You may purchase a meal plan by contacting ARA Food Services at 898-2675.
+Cafeterias located in the James Union Building, Corlew Hall, McCallie Dining Hall in the Keathley University Center, and the food court in the Student Union Building are available for your convenience.
+You may purchase a meal plan by contacting ARA Food Services at 615-898-2675.
 Catering and banquet services are available on a contract basis for MTSU sponsored events.

-The Information Technology help desk is staffed 24 hours a day, 7 days a week during semester sessions to assist with e-mail, hardware, and software.
-Contact the Help Desk at 898-5345 or email@example.com.
+The Information Technology help desk is staffed during the following hours to assist with email, hardware, and software.
+Contact the Help Desk at 615-898-5345 or email@example.com.

-In addition to the above-named holidays, the President will declare five (6) additional holidays to be observed by MTSU to make a total of thirteen (13).
+In addition to the above-named holidays, the President will declare six (6) additional holidays to be observed by MTSU to make a total of fourteen (14).
 Such discretionary holidays will be announced by the Human Resource Services Office.
 When a holiday falls on Saturday, the Friday preceding will be substituted.
 When a holiday falls on Sunday, the Monday following will be substituted.

 Only employees who are in an active pay status on the workdays immediately preceding and following a holiday will receive payment for the holiday.

-Located within the Instructional Technology Support Center in LRC 101, Howard Music Library houses audio and video recordings, musical scores, reference materials, and audio equipment.
+Located within the Center for Educational Media in LRC 101U, Howard Music Library houses audio and video recordings, musical scores, reference materials, and audio equipment.
 Anyone with a valid MTSU ID may borrow scores.
 Recordings circulate only to faculty and staff but may be used by anyone in-house.
-For hours of operation, see the Instructional Technology Support Center listing.
+For hours of operation, see the Center for Educational Media listing.

-Your MTSU identification (ID) card can be made in room 306 of the James Union Building (JUB).
+Your MTSU identification (ID) card can be made in the Student Services Building (SSAC), Room 112.
 Your ID card enables you to use MTSU facilities, including Murphy Center, Walker Library, and the Recreation Center.
-Your MTSU ID card may also be used as a debit card at many campus locations by opening a RAIDER FUND$ account.
-Activate your RAIDER FUND$ account at the Business Office windows or at a value terminal located in the KUC lobby and the copy center at Walker Library.
-You may also receive discount purchases or check cashing privileges at Phillips Bookstore or the Business Office with your ID card.
+Your MTSU ID card may also be used as a debit card at many campus locations by opening a Raider Funds account.
+Activate your Raider Funds account at the Business Office windows or online.
 ID cards provide identification to businesses who offer discounts to state or MTSU employees.
 This card should be carried at all times; you may be asked to present your ID card to identify yourself as an MTSU employee.

 The James E. Walker Library is a benefit for all employees at MTSU, providing local collections and access to information across the globe.
 Through computer technology and partnerships, the library offers access to specialized indexes and other library collections throughout the world.
 Assistance is available to orient employees to the library and to help them find what they need.
 Books can be checked out with a valid MTSU ID card.

-The Keathley University Center Office, located in room 304, Keathley University Center, is the official Lost and Found Office on the MTSU campus.
-Call 898-2590 for information.
+The Student Union Main Lobby (front desk), is the official Lost and Found location on the MTSU campus.
+Call 615-898-5121 for information.

 A one-hour lunch period will be provided at a time established by your department or supervisor.
 In addition, you may be given a break period of fifteen (15) minutes each half day, work load permitting, as scheduled by department heads or supervisor.

 Upon presentation of your MTSU ID, you may purchase items for personal use at a twenty (20) percent discount from the Phillips Bookstore.
-The Phillips Bookstore is located in the Keathley University Center.
+The Phillips Bookstore is located in the Student Union building.

-PipelineMT gives students, faculty, and employees secure, single sign-on access to MTSU resources such as RaiderNet, D2L, personal data, calendars, and links to email.
-PipelineMT is accessible via its quick link on the MTSU home page or directly at http//www.mtsu.edu/pipelinemt
+PipelineMT gives students, faculty, and employees secure, single sign-on access to MTSU resources such as D2L, personal data, calendars, and links to email.
+PipelineMT is accessible via its quick link on the MTSU home page or directly.

 PipelineMT is generally available 24 hours a day, seven days a week, except for periodic maintenance.
-Exceptions to RaiderNet hours are posted under Planned Down Time found on the PipelineMT login page.
+Exceptions to PipelineMT hours are posted under Planned Down Time found on the PipelineMT login page.

-You are expected to have knowledge of and abide by MTSU policies and procedures.
-MTSU policies and procedures should be consulted on a regular basis by visiting http://www.mtsu.edu/policies/.
+You are expected to have knowledge of and abide by MTSU policies.
+MTSU policies should be consulted on a regular basis.